Below you will find a free printable weight loss tracker template to track your weight and body measurements.

 Pounds to Lose vs Pounds Lost (You can edit to Kg)

+This is a fun weight loss chart.
 Draw one circle (marble) for each pound you have to lose.
 Each time you lose a pound, erase it and draw a pound in the “pounds lost” jar.

 If you prefer to use kilograms instead of pounds, then edit the text.